 The Cambrian Wildwood group comprises the many people who have contributed by planting trees or carrying out other work or donating money.
 The project is run by a small team and managed by the Trustees of Wales Wild Land Foundation.
 It is very much a local community initiative, despite its national significance and international interest.

-Sue a Town Councillor for Aberystwyth and in 2009 she was Mayor of the town.
-She grew up in Pembrokeshire and as a child roamed the Preselly mountains.
+Sue is a Town Councillor for Aberystwyth and in 2009 she was Mayor of the town.
+She grew up in Pembrokeshire and as a child roamed the Preselli mountains.
 Her love of that wilderness and the freedom it brought has never left her.

-George is a writer and environmentalist who writes a weekly column for The Guardian newspaper and is the author of several books, including his most recent publication – Feral: Searching for enchantment on the frontiers of rewilding.
+George is a writer and environmentalist who writes a weekly column for The Guardian newspaper and is the author of several books, including the landmark rewilding publication – Feral: Searching for enchantment on the frontiers of rewilding.

 He is also a keen gardener and sea-kayaker.